Audio Technica ATH M40x vs. M50x | VERY DIFFERENT!

 The bass on the 40x is tighter and more integrated into the sound, whereas with the 50x it’s a bit more in your face/hard hitting.
 The 40x still retains it’s V shape but is overall less aggressive than the 50x.

 The M40x’s have a little less bass, a flatter response, and a bit of a tighter Soundstage.
 What is Soundstage?
 The M40x is a more accurate can overall.

 The M50x’s come with 3 cables: 1 coiled, and 2 straight of differing lengths (1.2m & 3m) The M40x’s only come with 2: 1 coiled, 1 straight.
-They are both also extremely long, which many people complained about in my comparison review below (40x vs. 280).
+They are both also extremely long, which many people have complained about.

 The M50’s possess a much better build quality.
-You can see from the picture that the mechanism near the ear-cups is different.
-The 40x’s have been known to snap around that point.
-The 50x’s stand the test of time and then some.
+The 40x’s have been known to snap around the hinge area.
+The 50x’s are more free in this regard to move around.